multitudes/oldmultitudes.github.io/_posts/2018-03-23-For- Developers-in-a-hurry.md

 Go to your page and check the result.
 You should see the template with the default theme for .

-### step 5
+### Troubleshoot CSS

-We will need to troubleshoot.
 I choose the Hyde and Poole [Hyde and Poole](https://github.com/poole/hyde) theme because frankly I wanted something like the fastai website and it looks similar and quite simple.

 However this theme is already a few years old and doesnt work out of the box anymore.
 No worries, only a few changes were necessary.